 The current economic reality is that many first time buyers in London struggle to afford a large deposit percentage, particularly on London’s relatively high house prices.
 The good news is that mortgage options are still available to those with smaller deposits.
 The government’s Help to Buy schemes (see below) in particular have helped to open up more options to first time buyers in London.

 Of course the deposit isn’t the only up-front expense you’ll have when buying your first home, and it’s important to be realistic about the costs.
 Mortgage arrangement fees, broker’s fees, conveyancing and valuation fees can all add up to hundreds or even thousands of pounds.
-There’s also Stamp Duty Land Tax to pay – although currently this is only charged on residential property purchases over £125,000.
+There’s also Stamp Duty Land Tax to pay – although as of November 2017 first time buyers do not have to pay this on properties up to £300,000, and will get a discount on properties up to £500,000.

 Compare the cost of conveyancing solicitors here